 COVID-19 and public health crises, illness, epidemics or pandemics, in general, and disruption to our call center and service operations, in particular, could materially impact our business, operations and financial condition.
-A potential COVID-19 infection of any of our employees could adversely impact our operations, including resulting in the sudden closure of any of our offices.
+A potential COVID-19 infection of any of our employees could adversely impact our operations, including resulting in the sudden closure of any of our offices should we determine to re-open them.
 Our business operations may be disrupted if key personnel or significant portions of our employees are unable to work effectively, especially if such disruption occurs during or in our preparation for the Medicare annual enrollment period.
+We have had to adjust our business operations, including onboarding, training new health insurance agents remotely and asking all of our employees to work from home, which could cause operational difficulties, reduce the effectiveness of our agent in selling health insurance and impair our ability to manage our business.
 The transition of our employee population to a remote work environment may exacerbate certain risks to our business, including an increased demand for information technology resources, increased risk of phishing and other cybersecurity attacks, and increased risk of unauthorized dissemination of sensitive personal information or proprietary or confidential information about us or our customers or other third-parties.
-Our business operations and recruitment efforts could be impacted if government offices, including CMS and state departments of insurance, remain adversely impacted by COVID-19 given that some of our marketing materials require CMS approval and health insurance agent licensing and licensing renewals are dependent on state department of insurance processing.
-In addition, our ability to hire a sufficient number of new unlicensed agents in anticipation of the Medicare annual enrollment period could be negatively impacted by closure or limited capacity of health insurance license testing facilities or delays in completing background checks and fingerprinting requirements.
+Our business operations and recruitment efforts could be impacted if government offices, including CMS and state departments of insurance, are adversely impacted by COVID-19 given that some of our marketing materials require CMS approval and health insurance agent licensing and licensing renewals are dependent on state department of insurance processing.
 Our product development initiatives could also be negatively impacted by extended office closures.
 Furthermore, if any of our health insurance carriers, business partners or vendors increase the prices of or become unable to continue to provide their products or services as a result of COVID-19, or if health insurance carriers reduce our commission rates or the amount they pay us, our business, operating results and financial condition would be harmed.
-The impact of COVID-19 to our Individual, Family and Small Business segment is especially uncertain because of increases in unemployment rate, potential delays in customer premium payments and/or health insurance carrier commission payments, potential changes to the open enrollment period and special enrollment period, and potential changes to qualified health plans subsidies, among others.
+The impact of COVID-19 to our Individual, Family and Small Business segment is especially uncertain because of increases in unemployment rate, potential delays in customer premium payments and/or health insurance carrier commission payments, potential changes to the open enrollment period, and potential changes to qualified health plans subsidies, among others.
 COVID-19 presents uncertainties and risks with respect to the demand for and pricing of health insurance plans, which could negatively impact our business, operating results and financial condition.